European Haute Route

 Is This for You

-The Haute Route is a good option for skiers or boarders who have a good base of backcountry travel and alpine riding and want to push their fitness and stamina on a week-long adventure.
+The Haute Route is a great option for skiers or boarders who have a good base of backcountry travel and alpine riding and want to push their fitness and stamina on a week-long adventure.
 Good fitness is needed as the largest day requires 1400m of climbing over 3000m elevation.
-Although lots of the terrain is in the "blue square" run range (intermediate), there are steeper pitches similar to double black at most ski resorts.
+Although lots of the terrain is in the "blue square" run range (intermediate), there are steeper pitches similar to double black terrain at most ski resorts.

 The MER DE GLACE!!
 It is in full caps because it is awesome.
 Not a hard day, but a mandatory classic lap to shake the jet lag and stretch the legs